Violence against women and girls

 learn-without-fear

-This week you've heard about the launch of the A Girl's Right to Learn Without Fear: Working to End Gender-Based Violence at School report and about school-related gender-based violence globally.
+This week you've heard about the launch of the A Girl's Right to Learn Without Fear: Working to End Gender-Based Violence at School report and about school-related violence that targets girls globally.

-Today we're turning our focus back to home turf, to think about gender-based violence in and around schools in Canada.
-Canadian children are by no means immune from the issues of gender-based violence we've been discussing this week.
-While the majority of Canadian schools have worked to create safe and caring learning environments, we must confront the fact that Canadian children, particularly girls from marginalized communities, remain vulnerable to different forms of violence within their school lives, including physical abuse, sexual violence and bullying.
-As is the case globally, boys are at a higher risk of physical violence, while girls are more likely to experience sexual violence and social or indirect forms of violence.
+Today we're turning our focus back to home turf, to think about violence that targets girls in and around schools in Canada.
+Children in Canada are by no means immune from these issues.
+While the majority of Canadian schools have worked to create safe and caring learning environments, we must confront the fact that children in Canada, particularly girls from marginalized communities, are at risk of different forms of violence within their school environments, including physical abuse, sexual violence and bullying.
+As is the case globally, boys are at a higher risk of physical violence while girls are more likely to experience sexual violence and social or indirect forms of violence.

-Here are five areas that Canada needs to work on to stop school-related gender-based violence:
+Here are five areas that Canada needs to work on to stop school-related violence that targets girls:

 1. Girl-to-girl bullying: The numbers on bullying in Canada are sobering: the World Health Organization ranked Canada 27th lowest out of 35 countries for its bullying victimization rates.
 Girl-to-girl bullies often use exclusion, manipulation and gossip, rather than physical violence, to put other girls down in what is known as "relational violence".
 Today's technology allows a lot of this social bullying to be carried out online.
 Social bullies are unlikely to get caught as their harms aren't as visible as the wounds of physical attacks.
 However, research presented in the report – and the recent example of Amanda Todd – make it clear that this type of violence can be no less destructive than physical forms of bullying.
 Relational violence can damage self-image; destroy social relationships; result in intolerable levels of loneliness, anxiety, depression and low self-esteem.
 This can lead to less satisfaction with school as well as greater school absenteeism.
 In the worst cases, it leads to suicide.

-3. Aboriginal young people: Aboriginal girls share many of the same concerns as other girls in Canada but they also face unique challenges tied to far-reaching and harmful effects of the residential school system, socio-economic disparity and other unique challenges.
-For instance, there are consistently lower educational attainment rates and high rates of violence among young Aboriginal boys and girls.
-In 2006, 29% of Aboriginal teen boys and 28% of Aboriginal teen girls were no longer in school, compared to 19% of their non-Aboriginal counterparts across the country.
-However, we only have a snapshot of the violence suffered by girls and boys from marginalized communities.
-More work is needed to understand Aboriginal children’s, and particularly girls’, specific experiences of school-related gender-based violence.
+3. Aboriginal young people: Indigenous girls share many of the same concerns as other girls in Canada, but they also face challenges tied to the far-reaching and harmful effects of the residential school system, socio-economic disparity, and other unique barriers.
+For instance, there are consistently lower educational attainment rates and high rates of violence among young Indigenous boys and girls.
+In 2006, 29% of Indigenous teen boys and 28% of Indigenous teen girls were no longer in school, compared to 19% of their non-Indigenous counterparts across the country.
+However, we only have a snapshot of the violence suffered by girls and boys from these communities.
+More work is needed to understand Indigenous children’s (and particularly girls’) specific experiences of school-related violence.

 4. Sexual minority youth: Lesbian, gay, bisexual, transgendered and queer (LGBTQ) students in Canada are suffering from frequent incidents of verbal, physical, and online violence within their school lives.
 One national survey of 3,700 students across Canada found that 74% of LGBTQ students report having been verbally harassed about their gender expression.
 21% suffered physical harassment or assault, and 28% were victims of cyber-bullying.
 Unsurprisingly, 64% of LGBTQ students feel unsafe at school, compared to 15.2% of their heterosexual peers.